pryv/dev-site/source/roadmap.md

 ## 04.01.2020 - Webhooks at Pryv.io <span class="entreprise-tag"><span title="Entreprise License Only" class="label">Y</span></span>

 Pryv.io notifies your app of any data changes from now.
-Learn more about Webhooks [here] (Entreprise license).
+Learn more about Webhooks [here] (available with Entreprise license only).

 ## 23.11.2019 - Audit Logs in Pryv.io <span class="entreprise-tag"><span title="Entreprise License Only" class="label">Y</span></span>

-Keep track of actions performed by your app users against Pryv.io accounts with [audit logs].
+Keep track of actions performed by your app users against Pryv.io accounts with [audit logs](kkk) (available with Entreprise license only).

 ## 02.06.2019 - High Frequency Data in Pryv.io <span class="entreprise-tag"><span title="Entreprise License Only" class="label">Y</span></span>

-Learn more about how you can store data at high frequency and high data density in Pryv.io [here].
+Learn more about how you can store data at high frequency and high data density in Pryv.io [here](hh) (available with Entreprise license only).